 Phew, if you made it this far, congratulations!
 You now know which whistle is best for training your pooch.

 The best whistles we tested:

-- Acme 212 – Best all-around dog whistle
+- Acme 212 Pro Trialler – Best all-around dog whistle

-- Fox 40 CMG Mini – Best whistle for the wilderness
+- Fox 40 CMG Mini – Best dog whistle for outdoors

 - Acme 535 – Best silent dog whistle

 - Acme Thunderer 560 – Best dog whistle for hunting

 - Storm Alert Whistle – Best long-range dog whistle (loudest)

 Remember: Even the best dog whistle isn’t a substitute for proper training!